 This 5 day course is primarily based on practical work (hands on) in combination with theoretical presentations.
-This year the course will focus on the comparison between diagnostic techniques for listed fish diseases by evaluating pros and cons of cell culture and Real-Time PCR methods.
+The course will focus on the comparison between diagnostic techniques for listed fish diseases by evaluating pros and cons of cell culture and Real-Time PCR methods.

-At the first day of the course all participants will take part in a fish farm visit.
-The trip will be supervised by the Danish Veterinary and Food Administration, Section for Aquaculture, that will provide guidelines and protocols for inspection, necropsy and sample collection.
-Organ material will be collected on site for processing in the lab the following days.
-During the farm visit sampling procedures will be demonstrated and afterwards conducted by each participant.
-Starting from day 2, theoretical class room teaching will be given on methodologies, pitfalls and troubleshooting.
+At the first day of the course, all participants will take part in a fish farm visit.
+The trip will be organized in collaboration with veterinary services and aquaculture association.
+Protocols for inspection, necropsy and sample collection will be demonstrated.
+Sample collection will involve mandatory sampling for testing listed disease (virology and molecular assay) as well as testing for differential diagnosis (bacteriology).
+Starting from day 2, theoretical teaching will be given on methodologies, pitfalls and troubleshooting.
 After the introduction, the participants will be divided into groups.
 Each group will start processing the samples collected at the farm.
 This process will include cell culture preparation, inoculation on monolayers, observation of cell culture and assessment of cytopathogenic effect.
 All cell cultures used for isolation of the listed viruses will be demonstrated and procedures will be conducted by the participants.